-The strategy has seven focuses:
+The strategy has eight focuses:

-Overseas development: In the Environmental Equipment segment, manufacture wastewater treatment tanks locally in the growth markets of India and Southeast Asia.
+Step up overseas development: In the Environmental Equipment segment, manufacture wastewater treatment tanks locally in the growth markets of India and Southeast Asia.

-Technology and product development capabilities: Reinforce technological and development capabilities in response to diverse water-related demands.
+Product development: Reinforce technological and development capabilities in response to diverse water-related demands.

 Transition from stability to growth: Move toward growth businesses in the Household Equipment segment.